harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/experiments/construct-and-run-custom-chaos-experiments.md

 </TabItem>
   <TabItem value="Templates from Chaos Hubs">

-1. Select an experiment template from a [chaos hub](/docs/category/chaos-hubs).
+1. Select an experiment template from a [ChaosHub](/docs/chaos-engineering/configure-chaos-experiments/chaos-hubs/add-chaos-hub).

-	* Select **Experiment Type** to see available chaos hubs to select templates from.
+	* Select **Experiment Type** to see available ChaosHubs to select templates from.
 	* Select a template to see a preview of the faults included.

 	![Fault Templates](./static/construct-and-run-custom-chaos-experiments/fault-templates.png)